HwWobbe/Wip-Main/README.md

       - VbM needs
       - Telephone voting needs
   - competition has been a driver but NeverAgain needs more resources
-    - Chicked and Egg bootstrapping is likely
+    - Chicken and Egg bootstrapping is likely
   - budgeting refinements are needed to manage cash pulses
 - also needed for improved Governance / ReviewEngagement
+  - ...

 ### 2025-01